 1. Check the hydraulic tank fluid every fifty hours of operation.
 The sight gauge on the tank should indicate a fluid level between LOW and HIGH.
-Add an all-season hydraulic fluid such as Conoco HVI32 (previously Exxon Univis HVI 26 formerly named J26) as needed to maintain proper fluid level.
+Add an all-season hydraulic fluid such as Conoco HVI32 as needed to maintain proper fluid level.